Labrinth: 2019–2022: Euphoria and Imagination & the Misfit Kid

 On 31 October 2019, Labrinth announced his sophomore studio album titled Imagination & the Misfit Kid with the single release "Where the Wild Things".
 The 15 track album, which features guest appearances from Zendaya and Sia, was released on 22 November 2020.
 The single "Imagination" was used in Apple's "Made in the UK" advert in July 2020.
 As part of Apple's 'Behind the Mac' series, the ad features UK creative talent working at MacBook laptops including Labrinth himself.

 On 9 October 2020, Labrinth released his single "No Ordinary", which was used in the Xbox Series X/S launch trailer.
 Labrinth also wrote and produced two singles for Sam Smith released that year including "Love Goes", which he is also featured on and comes from Smith's album of the same name, and an original Christmas song "The Lighthouse Keeper".

 Labrinth composed the score for Netflix original film, Malcolm & Marie, and was featured, alongside Sia, on Major Lazer's "Titans", released in March 2021.

-In 2022, he returned to composing the score for Euphoria, for the show's second season, and also made a cameo in episode four, performing the song "I'm Tired", which later featured on the official score album, released in April alongside a music video for "Mount Everest".
+In 2022, he returned to composing Euphoria, for the show's second season, and also made a cameo in episode four "You Who Cannot See, Think of Those Who Can", performing the song "I'm Tired", which later featured on the soundtrack, and score.
+A music video for "Mount Everest" was released in April.

-2023–present: Ends & Begins and The Kitchen
+2023–2026: Ends & Begins, The Kitchen, and Cosmic Opera: Acts I & II

 Labrinth's third solo studio album, titled Ends & Begins, was originally scheduled for a release in October 2022, but was eventually released on 28 April 2023 by Columbia Records.
 It was preceded by the singles "Lift Off", "Kill for Your Love", "Iridium", and "Never Felt So Alone", although, following the album's delay, "Lift Off" and "Iridium" were removed from the tracklist.

 Labrinth performed at the 22nd Coachella Valley Music and Arts Festival in April 2023, with Zendaya making a surprise appearance on his set.

+In 2024, the soundtrack for the Netflix film The Kitchen was released, which featured Labrinth working with composer Alex Baranowski.

+Labrinth released his fourth album Cosmic Opera: Act I on 30 January 2026 through Columbia Records.

+On 13 March 2026, Labrinth announced via an Instagram post that all ties with Euphoria were severed, which at the time, he was currently contracted to compose the soundtrack alongside Hans Zimmer for its third season.
+The post in question read "I’m done with this industry.
+Fuck Columbia.
+Double fuck ‘Euphoria.’
+I’m out.
+Thank you and good night."
+Almost a month later, he revealed in another post that he removed the music he composed for the upcoming season, commenting that he "spoke to HBO" about the decision and "as far as I know, we are cool".
+He also elaborated more on his exit, saying he left because "when I work for someone, their vision is paramount to me, but I don't let people treat me like shit."